sparkalow/craft-activecampaign-forms/README.md

 # ActiveCampaign Forms

 Easily add [ActiveCampaign](https://www.activecampaign.com/) forms to entries with a custom field type.
 Then render the form with a simple twig method.
-No more managing embed snippets.
+Simplify managing embed snippets for content authors.

+> **Note:** This plugin is not affiliated with ActiveCampaign, Inc.

 ## Requirements